-The first was a ‘GoTri’ on the 28th May for those who just wanted to get a feel for a triathlon and is specifically aimed at at inexperienced and first-timers.
+The first event in 2017 was a ‘GoTri’ on the 28th May for those who just wanted to get a feel for a triathlon and is specifically aimed at at inexperienced and first-timers.
 It was a pool-based 200m swim, 10km bike and 2km run. (more…)

 The second was the ‘Borders & Bridges’ Sprint triathlon on the 3rd September with a 500m pool-based swim, 22km bike and 6km run.
-Starting this year, the event also sees the introduction of a Relay where the swim/bike/run can be shared between 2 or 3 people.
 For results and more info see the ‘Events’ tab at the top of this page.

 A quick summary

 “Founded in 2012, Tweed Triathlon club is England’s most northerly Triathlon Club and draws together members from a range of backgrounds in other sports; running, cycling, swimming, diving, surfing and mountain-biking to name but a few.

 We all share a passion for Triathlon and the disciplines involved.
 This passion might simply be to use club training sessions as a means to keep fit, or it could extend to a desire to train for competition at national or even international level.
 We have members at both ends of this scale and seek to welcome and cater for all abilities.